Sarah Haren - 5 Stone Buildings

 Partnership

-Sarah has a special interest in partnership matters and is a co-author with Mark Blackett-Ord of the 5th edition of Partnership Law, published by Bloomsbury Publishing in 2015.
+Sarah has a special interest in partnership matters and is co-author with Mark Blackett-Ord and Mathew Roper of the 7th edition of Partnership Law published by Bloomsbury Professional in 2025.

 Tax